apache/ratis/ratis-docs/src/site/markdown/configurations.md

     * This ReadIndex type can be chosen `Read.ReadIndex.Type.COMMIT_INDEX` read latency is too high.

 * `Read.ReadIndex.Type.REPLIED_INDEX` - Use leader's RepliedIndex
-    * RepliedIndex is defined as the AppliedIndex of the last write request replied by the leader.
+    * RepliedIndex is defined as the last AppliedIndex of the leader when returning the last batch.
     * Leader delays replying write requests and only reply them every write batch boundary configurable by `raft.server.read.read-index.replied-index.batch-interval`.
     * This allows the ReadIndex to advance in a coarser, less frequent steps, so followers are more likely to have already applied past the ReadIndex when a read arrives.
     * This is most effective on read-heavy, follower-read workloads which prioritizes overall read throughput without consistency sacrifice.